How can we avoid New Year burnout?

 Christmas and the lead up to it, can often cause us to burn the candle at both ends, with –

 - food preparation,

 - visiting relatives.

-It all causes extra physical and mental stress, and when added to the normal everyday workload that most people struggle with throughout the year, leaves hardly any time for any sort of ‘me time’, and can lead to New Year burnout.
+This causes extra physical and mental stress, when added to the normal workload that most people struggle with everyday.
+This leaves hardly any time for any sort of ‘me time’, and can lead to New Year burnout.

 Here are some simple changes you can make to ease your workload, and in turn your stress levels:

 - Buy the majority, if not all, of your Christmas gifts online, and get them delivered straight to your door.
 Some companies will even gift wrap them for you!

 - Give the ‘difficult to buy for’ members of the family a gift voucher for their favourite store.